ArttuL/gameoflife/README.md

-Hobby project where I implement Jeff Conways Game of Life with Python.
+Hobby project where I implement Jeff Conways Game of Life with Python 3.6 .